RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/replacing-data-sources.md

-Please note that in addition to implement __IRVDataSourceProvider__ you need to modify your implementation of __IRevealSdkContext.DataSourceProvider__ to return it:
+Please note that in addition to implement __IRVDataSourceProvider__ you need to modify your implementation of __RevealSdkContextBase.DataSourceProvider__ to return it:

 ``` csharp